1. Home

 South Dakota Voter Guide

-The process of casting and counting votes in South Dakota and U.S. elections has become a major point of discussion.
-Credible information can be hard to hard to find.
-This guide seeks to help as a resource leading up to the June 4 primary election and then the Nov.
-5 general election.
+The process of casting and counting votes has become a major point of discussion.
+Credible information can be hard to find.

 Sources for this guide include the South Dakota Secretary of State's office and original reporting.
 It only includes information on statewide and legislative races.
-For local contests, consult your county auditor's website or local media outlet.
+Details about local races can be found on each county auditor's website and local media outlets.

-All voters who appear at a polling place must show proof of identification.
+All voters must show proof of identification or sign a personal identification affidavit at their polling place.
 Approved forms of photo identification include:

 • South Dakota driver's license or nondriver ID card